 Although this is not always the case, EA admissions rates can be less selective than RD.
-In 2020, the University of North Carolina at Chapel Hill accepted 28.1% of the early action applicants, compared to 23% of their RD applicants.
-The difference between EA and RD acceptance rates is far from dramatic, though.
+In 2022, Colorado College accepted 15% of the early action applicants, compared to just 3% of their RD applicants.
+The difference between EA and RD acceptance rates is not always this dramatic (Colorado College’s RD rate was also impacted by admitting students under EDI and EDII plans).
 For colleges offering EA plans, there is less incentive to admit rather than defer students who apply early because there is no guarantee of enrollment.

 - Standardized test dates.